joj-macho/joj-macho.github.io/tutorials/python/python-oop.md

 {% highlight python %}
 result_numeric = 5 + 3      # Output: 8
-result_concatenation = "Hello, " + "World!"  # Output: Hello, World!
+result_concatenation = 'Hello, ' + 'World!'  # Output: Hello, World!
 {% endhighlight %}

 In this scenario, the same operator (`+`) behaves differently depending on the types of its operands, showcasing ad hoc polymorphism.